This post was originally published in July 2017 and has since been updated for currency and readability.

 It’s time to figure out those solutions.

-Accenture’s Retail Consumer Research recently discovered not only how interconnected and seamless consumers now want their shopping experience to be but also how the majority of click-and-mortar retailers are falling short:
+Accenture’s COVID-19 Consumer Pulse Research recently discovered not only how interconnected and seamless consumers now want their shopping experience to be:

-In addition, customers expect a product to arrive as soon as possible and also want the freedom to try it out or try it on either in store or at home.
+In addition, customers expect a product to arrive as soon as possible and also want the freedom to try it either in-store or at home.

 Serving this always-connected consumer may look like the following: